Amila3951/mildew-detection-in-cherry-leaves/README.md

 * **Model Deployment:** Deploy the trained and evaluated model into a production environment for real-world use.

-## Machine Learning Business Case

-This project addresses a critical business need for Farmy & Foods: automating the detection of powdery mildew in cherry leaves.
-Currently, manual inspection is time-consuming and inefficient.
-This project leverages machine learning to develop a system that accurately classifies cherry leaf images as healthy or infected.

-### Project Goals

-* Visual Analysis: Provide an interactive dashboard for visualizing and comparing healthy and infected leaves.
-* Image Classification: Develop a machine learning model that accurately predicts the health status of cherry leaves.

-### Solution

-A binary classification model, specifically a Convolutional Neural Network (CNN), will be trained on a dataset of cherry leaf images.
-This model will be integrated into an interactive dashboard, allowing users to upload images and receive predictions.

-### Client Benefits

-* Improved Efficiency: Automate the detection process, saving time and resources.
-* Enhanced Accuracy: Achieve high accuracy in disease detection.
-* Scalability: Easily scale the solution to accommodate larger datasets and future applications.

-This project will deliver a valuable tool for Farmy & Foods, improving their ability to manage powdery mildew and maintain the quality of their cherry crops.

 ## Model Details

 The machine learning model employed in this project is a Convolutional Neural Network (CNN) designed for binary image classification.